CloudCoded/CloudCoded/README.md

-- 👋 Hi, I’m CloudCoded
+- 👋 A frontend Web/Mobile Developer and also in training to be a SWE @Alxafrica
-- 👀 I’m interested in Software development and it's tools
+- 👀 I'm interesting in adapting to new world technologies and utitlizing them
-- 🌱 I’m currently learning C programming and ReactJs
+- 🌱 I'm based in Nigeria and I’m currently learning to be a certified Software Engineer
-- 💞️ I’m looking to collaborate on Frontend and Mobile app development
+- 💞️ I’m looking to collaborate on projects relating to programming, feel free to ask me about tourism related, Unix/Linux machine and programming languages
-- 📫 How to reach me abdulazeezakindolapo@gmail.com(07039954623)
+- 📫 How to reach me: abdulazeezakindolapo@gmail.com

 <!---
 CloudCoded/CloudCoded is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.